How SYAMA was born:

 2017 – Veena Fiesta – Tampines Arts Hub.
 SYAMA entered Singapore book of records through a Veena ensemble of 35 Vainikas along with 6 instrumentalists

-SYAMA Academy: SYAMA also has 3 qualified teachers imparting training in Carnatic and Hindustani Vocal, Mridangam, Keyboard, Flute, Violin, Veena and Harmonium.
+SYAMA Academy: SYAMA also has 3 qualified teachers imparting training in Carnatic Vocal, Mridangam and Veena.
 SYAMA’s ensemble teams won prizes at the National Indian music competition in the year 2000, ‘02 and ’04.
 SYAMA’s students won top prizes in mridangam, veena and vocal categories in the National arts council’s Indian music competitions in various year and also various other competitions as well.

 SYAMA has been conducting NAC-endorsed arts education programmes at various schools in Singapore since 2008, under the Arts exposure and Arts Experience categories.
 Some of our regular events were at the Maha Bodhi School, Zhong hua primary, Rulang Primary, etc. In 2018, we started – Isai Vazhi Kalvi – An innovative approach to get children get interested in Tamizh language speaking, via singing and recording popular songs such as compositions of Mahakavi Bharathiyar and Avvayar.